Guinea's new junta leaders seek to tighten grip on power | Politics

 Conde's 2010 election victory — the country's first democratic vote ever — was supposed to be a fresh start after decades of corrupt, authoritarian rule and political turmoil.
 In the years since, though, opponents said Conde, too, failed to improve the lives of Guineans, most of whom live in poverty despite the country's vast mineral riches of bauxite and gold.

-In neighboring Senegal, which has a large diaspora of Guineans who opposed Conde, news of his political demise was met with relief.
+In neighbouring Senegal, which has a large diaspora of Guineans who opposed Conde, news of his political demise was met with relief.

 “President Alpha Conde deserves to be deposed.
 He stubbornly tried to run for a third term when he had no right to do so,” said Malick Diallo, a young Guinean shopkeeper in the suburbs of Dakar.